 Step 12: Fill Gaps

 Add a small amount of mortar of joints to fill gaps.
 Check level and tap gently with a brick hammer to adjust spacing.
 The level 1-inch overhang on the outside to allow for rain to drip off.
 Once all the bricks have mortared in place, strike joints for a smooth, finished look with a concave jointer.

 Step 13: Fire Pit is Ready

 Give mortar and cement a week to cure completely before lighting a fire in the pit.
-Pour a few inches of gravel on pits floor for drainage, and you are ready for first wienie roast.
+Pour a few inches of gravel on the pit’s floor for drainage, and you are ready for the first wienie roast.

 With the structure complete, focus on finishing touches.
 With the help of a standard paintbrush, brush the exterior of the fire pit to remove loose debris, moreover, lightly spray with a garden hose to remove leftover mortar.

 To give fire bricks on the inside of the structure a uniform finish, spray paint bricks black using the highest stove paint.
 Fill the fire pit with river rocks.